 How does your play style change when you’re the last man standing?

 When the tables flip on me and I’m Last Guardian Standing, my mindset shifts to a tighter selection of engagement choices.
 My goal is to break the situation down from one 1v3 to three 1v1s.
 This often means taking a lot of risks in order to catch opponents off guard, and ultimately culminates in a series of orb lockdowns as I gain more and more map control or secure my teammate’s revives.

-What would you recommend for people who are new to Trials to focus on first with their team?
 What is the most important thing to be ‘good’ at?

 The most common tip I give is to enjoy yourself.
 If you ever get to the point that you’re dropping games purely to ‘salt’ or ‘rage,’ it’s important to step back and take look at what you’re doing with your free time.
 You’re playing a video game.
 If you’re not having fun doing it, you’re wasting that free time, and maybe it’s time to take a break.
 So my advice here is to know your limits.
 There’s nothing wrong with setting the Lighthouse as the ultimate goal, but you should enjoy your time in the Trials for what it is, and not what you want it to be.